dgraph-io/dgraph/wiki/content/mutations/delete.md

   }
 }
 ```

-Deletes the erroneous data and removes it from indexes if present.

 For a particular node `N`, all data for predicate `P` (and corresponding indexing) is removed with the pattern `S P *`.